 Online Nursing Programs in South Dakota

-There are six accredited colleges in South Dakota that offer online nursing programs.
+There are five accredited colleges in South Dakota that offer online nursing programs.
 South Dakota State University offers an RN to BSN program and master’s in nursing degrees at an affordable cost.
 South Dakota nurses must renew their license annually, though no continuing education hours are required to do so.
 South Dakota is a compact state, enabling nurses who earn their license here to practice in any of the other compact states.

 Comprehensive List of Online Nursing Schools in South Dakota